 Many people download content in this way to use for educational or tutorial purposes.
 In some cases, this is allowed.
 But again, you have a responsibility to ask the content producer what uses are permitted under their copyright agreement.

 Look for content that has a “Creative Commons” license as most of this content is free to use in your projects.
-It’s also important to realize if a video is embed on a site or is using a fast.wistia.net embed iframe, they likely don’t want the video to be downloaded or accessible elsewhere.
+It’s also important to realize if a video is embed on a site or is using a fast.wistia.net embed iframe, they likely don’t want the video content to be downloaded or accessible elsewhere.
 The same is also true of on-site embedded Wistia videos.

 If you are only using content for your education and use, you are less likely to experience legal issues from this technique, but you should not share the content you downloaded with others.